krgamestudios/Toy/README.md

 # Tools

-*Coming Soon - I want the main features mostly working first.*
+Information about the tools can be found in the [issue tracker](https://github.com/Ratstail91/Toy/issues?q=is%3Aissue%20state%3Aopen%20label%3Atooling).

 # Documentation

+Information about the documentation can be found in the [issue tracker](https://github.com/Ratstail91/Toy/issues?q=is%3Aissue%20state%3Aopen%20label%3Adocumentation).

-The WIP documentation can be found here: https://v2.toylang.com/
+For the time being, the WIP documentation can be found here: https://v2.toylang.com/

 # License